 - By a percentage of the weight

 Edibles are commonly measured in milligrams.
-Percentages are common among products like oils, concentrates, and flower, all tested in the lab for cannabinoids BY WEIGHT and not milligram.
+Potency percentages are common among products like oils, concentrates, and flower, all tested in the lab for cannabinoids BY WEIGHT and not milligram.
 The percentage by weight of active cannabinoids can, however, be expressed in milligrams using the following simple conversion rule:

 Here are some examples:

 A gram of cannabis concentrate testing at 75% THC